7 First Kisses: Synopsis

 Min Soo-jin (Lee Cho-hee) is a Lotte Duty Free store employee who has never been in a relationship before.
-One day, she meets the goddess of date (Choi Ji-woo) who grants her an attempt to pick the perfect partner for her first kiss among seven men.
-Her options were a religious tech billionaire (Lee Joon-gi), a serious yet romantic boss (Park Hae-jin), a sexy secret agent (Ji Chang-wook), an adorable younger male friend (Kai), an innocent chaebol heir (Ok Taec-yeon), a beloved K-pop idol (Lee Jong-suk) and, finally, a free-spirited travel writer (Lee Min-ho).
+One day she meets the goddess of dating (Choi Ji-woo), who grants her a chance to pick — among seven men — the perfect partner for her first kiss.
+Her options are a religious tech billionaire (Lee Joon-gi), a serious yet romantic boss (Park Hae-jin), a sexy secret agent (Ji Chang-wook), an adorable younger male friend (Kai), an innocent chaebol heir (Ok Taec-yeon), a beloved K-pop idol (Lee Jong-suk), and finally, a free-spirited travel writer (Lee Min-ho).